Derived deformation theory of algebraic structures: Derived formal groups of algebraic structures and associated formal moduli problems

 where $\Omega\textrm{-}Spaces$ is the $\infty$-category $Mon_{E_1}^{gp}(Top)$ of grouplike $E_1$-monoids in spaces, i.e., group objects in topological spaces.
 By May's recognition principle, the latter are (weakly) equivalent to loop spaces, hence the terminology.
 Our examples of interests will take place in the $\infty$-category of grouplike simplicial monoids $sMon^{gl}$ as a model for $Mon_{E_1}^{gp}(Top)$ (i.e. we use the equivalence between the model categories of topological spaces and simplicial sets and strictification to model $\Omega\textrm{-}Spaces$).
 As we explained, a derived prestack group $G$ gives rises to a family of derived formal groups parametrized by $G(\mathbb{K})$. \end{example}

-In the next section we will focus the formal neighourhood of the identity in homotopy automorphism groups, and see how this formalism applies to homotopy automorphisms of algebras over properads.
+In the next section we will focus on the formal neighourhood of the identity in homotopy automorphism groups, and see how this formalism applies to homotopy automorphisms of algebras over props.